by SoundGearLab-Team. Last Updated On September 26th, 2022.

-There are times where I wake up and I have zero motivation to even get out of bed.
-Setting one of my favorite songs as my alarm sound actually helps to motivate me at the beginning of the day.
+There are times when I wake up and I have zero motivation to even get out of bed.
+Setting one of my favorite songs as my alarm (and making sure it will go through my headphones since I sleep with headphones on) helps to motivate me at the beginning of the day.

 Music invigorates us.
 It’s been shown to reduce distractions, keep us on track, and most importantly, boost our self-confidence.
 Listening to music that we’re familiar with or instrumental tracks are those that help us focus, and help us accomplish our goals.

 Sometimes all we need is a good playlist that empowers us to continue the day, to keep our feet moving forward to the beat.

 Should you find yourself listening to a good jam that is motivating you, here are some useful suggestions on what to do with that energy.